leonardodossantos2012/challenge-test-nos/README.md

    - Save test reports as artifacts (optional).

 You can view the workflow and test results in the GitHub Actions tab of your repository.

-## Contributing

-We welcome contributions from the community!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the project.
-2. Create your feature branch (`git checkout -b feature/new-feature`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature/new-feature`).
-5. Create a new Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.